iceshard-engine/hailstorm/README.md

   * Next Pack Offset (Total Size)
     * Multiple packs can be present in a single file.
 This field points to where the next header would be stored.
 This also provides the packs total-size
 * __General data info:__
-  * Num Chunks, Num Resources, Is Baked, Is Encrypted, Is Compressed, Data Start Offset
+  * Num Chunks, Num Resources, Is Baked, Data Start Offset
 * __Other:__
   * App Version
     * App version the pack was created with.
 This value shouldn't be used for picking logic paths at runtime, so apps are allowed to reuse it at their own discretion.
   * App Custom Values
     * App specific values that can contain additional pack specific information

-> **Note:** If the pack is either compressed or encrypted, the whole data part needs to be loaded and decompressed / decrypted. `'Compressed/Encrypted Data Size' = 'Next Pack Offset' - 'Data Start Offset'`

-> **Warning:** The current version does not provide a field that returns the final size of uncompressed / decrypted data.
-This will be addressed in the next minor version.

 ### Chunk
 > **Tags:** Data, Metadata, Version Specific

-Contains information about a chunk of data that may contain resource data or metadata.
+Contains information about a chunk of data that may contain resource data, resource metadata or app-specific data.
 Chunks should be used to group resource data that can be loaded and unloaded together to allow faster access at runtime.

 For example, when loading a material it may consist of a shader and some textures.
 Storing them in the same chunk allows to load everything at once, and just point at the proper location during runtime.
 Once loaded into GPU memory the chunk can be released all at once.

 > The `offset` and `size` fields of a chunk are using the decompressed / decrypted representation.

-Chunks can be compressed and/or encrypted separately in addition to the whole pack, the uncompressed size can be read from `size_origin`.

 When loading a chunk the memory allocated needs to be aligned to the chunks preffered `align` value to avoid issues at runtime.

 Other information available in chunks:
 * __Chunk Type__ - Type of data does the chunk stores.
+  * `AppSpecific/Undefined` - Data that cannot be defined or is specific to the application writing / readingt the pack.
   * `Data` - Raw resource data
   * `Metadata` - Key-Value like structure containing additional information about the resource.
   * `Mixed` - Both resource raw data and metadata are stored in this chunk.